pandas-dev/pandas/doc/source/io.rst

 .. note::

    It is possible to transform the contents of Excel cells via the `converters` option.
-It accepts a dictionary of functions: the keys are the names or indices of columns to be transformed, the values are functions that take one input argument, the Excel cell content, and return the transformed content.
 For instance, to convert a column to boolean:

    .. code-block:: python